Juansfv22/Fake-News-NLP/README.md

 The notebook is structured into two main blocks:
 1.  **Section 1 (Extraction):** Evidence of web scraping and initial cleaning (requires manual upload of external datasets).
 2.  **Section 2 onwards (Processing and Training):** Direct access to the processed corpus via automatic download from Google Drive, application of techniques, model training, and metric calculation.

+## Process and results
+The experiments yielded highly **positive** results, demonstrating high f1-score in news classification.
+The application of normalization techniques and TF-IDF allowed the models to achieve outstanding performance.

+For a detailed analysis of preprocessing, techniques, metrics and algorithm comparisons, please refer to the **attached PDF file** in this repository.

 ## Collaborations